Extra Profit Tax: An Introduction to Supplemental IPT in Hungary

 • Can the extra profit tax prepayment be offset against extra profit tax?
 If yes, is only the remaining payable or is the excess reclaimable?
 If yes, where is the payable amount shown on the declaration form?

 • Alternatively, is the full amount of the extra profit tax payable (again)?
-If yes, how can the prepayment be utilised?
+If yes, how can the prepayment be utilized?
 If yes, this would be against the usual working mechanism of a prepayment regime.

 • In accordance with the guidance, is it possible to offset the extra profit tax prepayment against normal insurance premium tax, for example, against November IPT liabilities?
 It isn’t very likely, would be against a prepayment regime’s usual working mechanism.
 At Sovos we believe extra profit tax prepayment overpayment can only be offset against ’normal’ IPT once the extra profit tax is declared by 31 January 2023.